Mary Jane Watson: Spider-Gwen

-In Edge of Spider-Verse #2 and the ongoing Spider-Gwen series, Mary Jane of Earth 65 is shown to be the leader of a band called the Mary Janes, of which Gwen is a member.
+In Edge of Spider-Verse #2 and the ongoing Spider-Gwen series, Mary Jane (MJ) of Earth 65 is shown to be the lesbian leader of a band called the Mary Janes, of which Gwen is a member.
 The band becomes a national sensation via downloads, though due to Gwen's double-life as Spider-Woman, inner-turmoil strikes the band.
-After a failed search for a new drummer to replace Gwen, Mary Jane and fellow band member Glory beg her to come back.
+After a failed search for a new drummer to replace Gwen, Mary Jane and fellow band member and girlfriend Glory beg her to come back.
 Eventually, she starts to suspect that Gwen is Spider-Woman, but her bandmates dismiss her claims.
-Her theory is proven correct when Gwen reveals her identity to them.
+Her theory is proven correct when Gwen reveals her identity to them, and on breaking up with Glory, struggles with her feelings for Gwen, who is oblivious to MJ being in love with her.